MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ## Pass parameters containing JSON

 For complex arguments like a JSON string, the best practice is to use Azure CLI's `@<file>` convention to load from a file to bypass the shell's interpretation.
-Note that the At ('@') symbol is a [splatting operator](/powershell/module/microsoft.powershell.core/about/about_splatting) in PowerShell, so it should be quoted.
+Note that the _At_ (`@`) symbol is a [splatting operator](/powershell/module/microsoft.powershell.core/about/about_splatting) in PowerShell, so it should be quoted.

 There are good examples in [az ad app create](/cli/azure/ad/app#az-ad-app-create-examples) that contain both JSON file content and command examples.
 Here's a code snippet: